 Most people can’t name one debt management firm, and very few will be able to name two or more.
 People are usually choosing a DMP firm at a point in their lives when they are under pressure from creditors and feeling very stressed.
 Unsurprisingly, most sign up to the first firm they come across that promises to make their financial pain stop, to halt the letters and phone calls from creditors and worries about court and bailiffs.

 Some creditors will signpost to one of the free firms.
 Other people will ask friends or come across advertising.
-And the commercial firms spend more on advertising than the free DMP firms.
+And the commercial firms spend more on advertising than free DMP firms.

-To suggest that many people “choose” a particular DMP firm doesn’t seem accurate – the word “choice” suggests that there were at least two alternatives and there was a reason to go with one of them, not that they signed up with the first firm they talked to without considering anything else.
+To suggest that many people “choose” a particular DMP firm doesn’t seem accurate.
+The word “choice” suggests that there were at least two alternatives and there was a reason to go with one of them, not that someone signed up with the first firm they talked to without considering anything else.

 Who should YOU choose?